-We’re naturally inclined to take care of the things we love, and any true cook will agree that their kitchen appliances deserve the best treatment.
-It’s not just love – it’s practical.
+We’re naturally inclined to take care of the things we love, and any real cook will agree that their kitchen appliances deserve the best treatment.
+It’s not just loving – it’s practical.
 The better we take care of those things, the longer they last.
-In today’s post we want share a few tips on how to clean your Instant Pot, so that you affair can be a life long one.
+In today’s post, we want to share a few tips on how to clean your Instant Pot, so that your affair can be a life long one.

-Let’s start with the most important component of the Instant Pot, and the one that sees the most action – the inner pot.
+Let’s start with the essential component of the Instant Pot, and the one that sees the most action – the inner pot.
 Considering it’s made of stainless steel, it’s generally going to be quite easy to keep clean.
-You can wash it in warm water and dish soap, and it is dishwasher-safe, so you can toss it in with everything else.
+You can wash it in warm water and dish soap, and it is dishwasher-safe so that you can toss it in with everything else.

-Generally speaking, you won’t have much trouble scrubbing any stuck food to the bottom if you soak it for awhile.
+Generally speaking, you won’t have much trouble scrubbing any stuck food to the bottom if you soak it for a while.
 For removing discolouring, cloudiness, or rainbow stains, use white vinegar or Bar Keeper’s Friend.
-If you have really tough stains or just want to give the inner pot a deep clean and a fresh start every once in awhile, Bar Keeper’s Friend and a magic eraser will work wonders.
+If you have really tough stains or want to give the inner pot a deep clean and a fresh start every once in a while, Bar Keeper’s Friend and a magic eraser will work wonders.

 Have you ever Googled, “Can I wash my Instant Pot lid?”
 I certainly have.
 The answer is yes.
-While some meals will simply leave some condensation and it’s clean simply by wiping it down, the lid is bound to get messy sometimes with food splatters, and it needs a good cleaning every once in awhile.
+While some meals will leave some condensation and it’s clean by merely wiping it down, the lid is bound to get messy sometimes with food splatters, and it needs a good cleaning every once in a while.

-Cleaning the seal is one of the most important Instant Pot hygiene habits.
+Cleaning the seal is one of the most essential Instant Pot hygiene habits.
 Without the seal, the pot can’t cook under pressure, so remember to handle the seal with care and wash it gently.
 If you switch between cooking savoury and sweet meals, you know that savoury tastes and smells can get caught in sweet foods as the seal retains odour.
-Washing it thoroughly and often can save you that feeling when your cheesecake kinda tastes like curry.
+Washing it thoroughly and often can save you that feeling when your cheesecake kind of tastes like curry.

-When it comes to cleaning the rim, simply using a brush to get into the smaller cracks should suffice.
-It should stay relatively clean, but you can always dampen a paper towel or cloth to wipe around after cooking with it which should keep it well maintained.
+When it comes to cleaning the rim, only using a brush to get into the smaller cracks should suffice.
+It should stay relatively clean, but you can always dampen a paper towel or cloth to wipe around after cooking with it, which should keep it well maintained.